 - Therapies that work like antibodies made by the immune system

-Unlike chemotherapy, targeted therapies only kill cancer cells, leaving healthy cells alone.
+Unlike chemotherapy, targeted therapies only kill only cells with that particular target, meaning fewer effects on healthy cells.
 For this reason, targeted therapies by themselves have far fewer side effects than chemotherapy medicines.
 But each targeted therapy has unique side effects that you should discuss with your doctor.

-Targeted therapies do not target the hormone receptors estrogen and progesterone.
-Instead, they target other parts of the cancer cell.
-Hormonal therapies, though, are a form of targeted therapy given for hormone receptor-positive breast cancer.
+Hormonal therapies targeting the estrogen receptor and the progesterone receptors are the earliest examples of targeted therapy.
 Some targeted therapies can be used along with hormonal therapy to make hormonal therapy more effective at killing the cancer.

 There are many kinds of targeted therapy, and researchers will likely find others as they learn more about what makes certain cancers grow.
 Targeted treatments are helping scientists and doctors personalize treatment plans so they can better treat different types of cancer.